-Oversees before and after school supervision of students.
-Manages students and aides during these times.
+Oversees before and after school supervision of students including coordination of Bus Monitors and Before and After School Bus Aides.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is usually moderate but can be loud at times.